Hi, I'm Kara - proud owner and team leader at Yoga Ground!

 For me, the key elements are accessibility, authenticity, and community, and having an amazing team of experienced and inspiring teachers!

-Yoga can be so uplifting and transformational and we all experience our own individual journeys; but it is also about the amazing connections we make and the group energy that is experienced in a class and from the community.
+Yoga can be so uplifting and transformational and we all experience our own individual journeys, but it is also about the amazing connections we make and the group energy that is experienced in a class community/environment.
 There is something so powerful and nurturing in being part of something bigger and sharing a love of yoga with each other.

-I am currently studying towards my 500 hr YTT certificate with Ashram Yoga and have trained in Yin Yoga and Traditional Chinese Meridian theory as well as Qi Gong.
+I am currently studying towards my 500 hr YTT certificate with Ashram Yoga and have trained in Yin Yoga and Traditional Chinese Meridian theory as well as Qi Gong and Reiki.
 The power of energy flow is something of a personal interest which I love to bring into my teaching!

 As a child Kyleigh shared an equal love of both stillness and movement.
 Just as happy to sit peacefully reading, simply daydreaming the day away, as adventuring in the native bush that was our backyard.